kylemcdonald/ofxFft/readme.md

+# ofxFft

-# ofxFft is an addon for [openFrameworks](http://openframeworks.cc)
+ofxFft is a Fast-Fourier Transform addon for [openFrameworks](http://openframeworks.cc)

 ofxFft wraps two libraries with the same interface: FFTW and KISS FFT.
 KISS FFT is included with OF, MIT licensed, and enabled by default.
-FFTW is GPL, and can be enabled using the `OFX_FFT_USE_FFTW` compiler define.
+FFTW is GPL and must be manually enabled using the `OFX_FFT_USE_FFTW` compiler define.

-To use ofxFft with FFTW make sure you download the [precompiled libraries](https://github.com/downloads/kylemcdonald/ofxFft/fftw-libs.zip).
+## Installation & Usage

+To install ofxFft, move the ofxFft folder to your `of/addons/` folder.

 Basic usage is demonstrated by example-eq and example-basic.

-To install ofxFft, move the ofxFft folder to your `of/addons/` folder.

-Note: With ofx version 0.9.0, the project generator should add the compiler search paths for the project automatically if configured to include ofxFft.

-With each project, you need to:

-1. Add to your compiler search path:
+Search paths required when using ofxFFt:

 - `of/addons/ofxFft/src`
 - `of/addons/ofxFft/libs/kiss`

+With OF version 0.9.0, the Project Generator will add the compiler search paths for the project automatically if configured to include ofxFft.

+## Using FFTW

+To use ofxFft with FFTW instead of KISS FFT, make sure you download the [precompiled libraries](https://github.com/downloads/kylemcdonald/ofxFft/fftw-libs.zip).

-2. If you're using FFTW, you'll need to add `OFX_FFT_USE_FFTW` to your compiler flags:
+Next, you'll need to add `OFX_FFT_USE_FFTW` to your compiler flags for each project using ofxFFT:

   - Xcode:
 	* Select the Project -> Build Settings -> Other C++ Flags